What the immune system is and how it works became important to me when our son and young grandson both developed autoimmune disorders.

 Skin is our first line of defence in preventing germs from entering the body.

-Skin produces oils and secretes other protective immune cells.
+Our skin produces oils and secretes other protective immune cells.

 Mucous membranes line our respiratory, digestive, urinary and reproductive tracts.
 These membranes secrete mucous which lubricates and moistens the surfaces.